-- Are classrooms and other learning spaces filled with student work, both in progress and final products that show evidence of student choice and high quality standards?
+- Are learning spaces filled with student work, both in progress and final products, showing evidence of student choice and high-quality standards?

-- Are parents and community members actively involved in listening to students talk about their learning?
+- Are families and community members actively involved in listening to students talk about their learning?

 - Can students describe their learning process and why it has meaning and value to them as individuals?

-IF curriculum and assessment is organized around essential learning targets, varied ways of demonstrating mastery, and flexible pacing THEN all students will meet or exceed academic standards, develop a growth mindset, and pursue independent areas of interest or study.
+IF curriculum and assessment is organized around essential learning targets, varied ways of demonstrating mastery, and flexible pacing THEN all students will meet or exceed academic standards, access challenging coursework, develop a growth mindset, and pursue independent areas of interest or study.

 (FTL: Challenging Expectations)

 - Define and articulate essential learning targets by grade or course and by unit of study

 - Develop multiple and varied ways for students to demonstrate mastery